crazycooky77/ci_project5/README.md

 - _As a frequent visitor to the site, I can save products for later, so I can keep track of them, when I don't want to immediately purchase them*_
 - _As a frequent visitor to the site, I can add out-of-stock products to a watchlist, so I can see and get notified when they are back in stock*_

 _* Save for Later and Watchlist features are not yet implemented.
-This is planned for release 1.1_
+This is planned for release 1.1._

 ### User Stories
-All EPICs and related user stories are listed in the [repository Issues here](https://github.com/crazycooky77/ci_project5/issues?q=is%3Aissue+is%3Aclosed+label%3Auser-story%2CEPIC).
+All completed EPICs and related user stories are listed in the [repository Issues here](https://github.com/crazycooky77/ci_project5/issues?q=is%3Aissue+is%3Aclosed+label%3Auser-story%2CEPIC).

 ### Design